Flutterwave/Java-v3/documentation/VirtualAccount.md

 ## Get a virtual account number

-This describes how to fetch a virtual account number using order reference
+This describes how to fetch a virtual account number using the order reference.

 ```java
 Response flwResponse = new VirtualAccount()